 The benefits of nanoparticle-containing materials depend on the type of component.
 For example, in a component that serves as a radiation filter, a higher level of protection can be achieved by using nanoparticles.
 In addition, you can achieve more pleasant and "transparent" textures when applied to the skin.
-Cosmetics containing nanoparticles are designed and tested for whole and uninjured skin (Raj, Jose, Sumod and Sabitha, 2012; Morganti, 2020).
+Cosmetics containing nanoparticles are designed and tested for use on whole and uninjured skin.42,43

-In addition, as a precautionary measure, it is not recommended for pregnant and lactating women, toddlers, in disease states and the elderly to use products containing nanoparticles even though no explicit warning is written on the product label.

-And other uses
+Other Uses

-Nanotechnology has another variety of medical uses.
-In the field of diagnostics, nanotechnology-based detectors make it possible to identify with a high degree of accuracy tiny amounts of substances that indicate an abnormal medical condition.
-These detectors can be easily carried on the body and thus allow continuous and continuous monitoring that will detect in advance a variety of syndromes when they can still be treated effectively, before they develop into a dangerous medical condition.
-In the world of imaging, scientists are developing new materials that will work as biological markers and make it possible to monitor the physical condition with the help of tools such as MRI and sophisticated microscopes.
-This field is constantly improving and provides better imaging at a higher resolution and in a more focused and accurate way than ever before.
+Nanotechnology has a variety of other medical uses.
+In the field of diagnostics, nanotechnology-based detectors make it possible to identify tiny amounts of substances that indicate an abnormal medical condition with a high degree of accuracy.
+These detectors can be easily carried on the body.
+This feature allows for continuous monitoring that can detect a variety of syndromes before they develop into a dangerous medical condition, when they can still be treated effectively.
+In the world of imaging, scientists are developing new materials that will work as biological markers and make it possible to monitor a patient’s physical condition along with tools such as MRI and sophisticated microscopes.
+This field is constantly improving and provides better imaging at a higher resolution, in a more focused and accurate way than ever before.

-There are of course other new areas of research that will be developed in the future, such as using nanoparticles to capture hazardous substances, covering implants in a layer that prevents them from being rejected or building nanobots that can perform specific tasks similar to proteins (body work machines).
+There are, of course, other new areas of research that will be developed in the future.
+These developments include using nanoparticles to capture hazardous substances.
+Others may be able to cover implants in a layer that prevents them from being rejected by the body.
+Or, other developments could include building nanobots that can perform specific tasks similar to proteins (body work machines).
 Sometimes it seems that the only thing that prevents other important breakthroughs in the interface between nanotechnology and medicine is the limits of our imagination and creativity.
 As with any subject that combines human beings and technology, economic and moral questions arise here that require attention, but there is no doubt that this is one of the most interesting, important and dynamic areas in contemporary science.

-If you let your imagination wander for a moment in the "almost science fiction" world of nanomedicine, maybe you too can conceive of the next great development.
-Perhaps in the future tiny nanobots will be able to fulfill custom biological roles, such as boosting the production of a particular hormone, burning fat cells or destroying cancer cells.
-Tiny materials do great things for human health, and will do much more.
+If you let your imagination wander for a moment in the "almost science fiction" world of nanomedicine, maybe you too can conceive the next great development.
+Perhaps in the future tiny nanobots will be able to fulfil custom biological roles such as boosting the production of a particular hormone, burning fat cells, or destroying cancer cells.
+Tiny materials do great things for human health and will do much more.